ogabrielluiz/suvi-trainer/Readme.md

 - any of the AIA EUV channels listed as `aia-[WAVELENGTH]` with the wavelength in angstroms, e.g. `aia-131`
 - any of the SUVI EUV L1B channels listed as products, e.g. `suvi-l1b-fe131`
 (see the [FTP site](https://data.ngdc.noaa.gov/platforms/solar-space-observing-satellites/goes/goes16/l1b/) for a list)
+- any locally saved SUVI l2 composite images (only available internally to NOAA employees at this time), e.g. `suvi-l2-ci094`
 ## Data
 The output of training is saved as a FITS file which is later converted into a labeled png.
 I will share the results of labeling with this tool using